mvakde/local-inference/readme.md

 ├── requirements.txt           # All the Python dependencies for the project.
 ├── misc/                      # Miscellaneous files for reference.
 │   └── txt-generation allowed classes.txt
-├── models/                    # Directory where models are organized.
+├── models/                    # RUN download-models.ipynb TO CREATE THIS FOLDER
 │   └── huggingface/           # Predefined models from Hugging Face.
-(TO GET THE MODELS, RUN download-models.ipynb) │       ├── bert-large-uncased-whole-word-masking_mlm/
+│       ├── bert-large-uncased-whole-word-masking_mlm/
 │       ├── bert-large-uncased-whole-word-masking-finetuned-squad_qa/
 │       ├── gpt2/